It's that time again… the beginning of a new year, when we're supposed to be setting goals and making resolutions for the Year to Come.

 Taking time off is good for both your mental and physical health; your brain NEEDS downtime, and studies have shown that taking time off from work and the stress that goes along with it can actually make you more productive when you return.

-If you're not comfortable planning big trips, then use your vacation days to take long weekend trips, go to your nearest national park, visit friends you haven't seen in a while, or even take a staycation in your own city.
+If you're not comfortable planning big trips, then use your vacation days to take long weekend trips, go to your nearest national park, visit friends you haven't seen in a while, or even mix work and time off into a hybrid workation.

-I recommend getting some time off on the calendar right at the beginning of the year so you don't fall into the habit of putting it off until later.
+And don't wait to get your time off scheduled get some days off on the calendar as soon as you can so you don't fall into the habit of putting it off until later and then missing out.

 2. Go to at least one new place